arkrow/PyMusicLooper/README.md

 ### Pre-requisites

+The following software must be installed for `pymusiclooper` to function correctly.

 - [Python](https://www.python.org/downloads/) >= 3.6
-- [ffmpeg](https://ffmpeg.org/download.html) (adds support for MP3 and other proprietary audio formats)
+- [ffmpeg](https://ffmpeg.org/download.html) (adds support for MP3 and other audio formats)
-- [mpg123](https://www.mpg123.de/download.shtml) to play/preview music loops through the terminal.
+- [mpg123](https://www.mpg123.de/download.shtml) to play/preview music loops through the terminal

 ### Installing using pip